ambanmba/Office365-IPURL-Samples/README.md

 ![alt text](img/image015.png "Figure 15")

-_Figure 15 – Expression and second part of URI entered_
+_Figure 15 – Complete URL with the Expression entered_

 Select + New step and search for the Office 365 Send an email action.